 The underparts of a bird include the throat along with the breast, belly, sides, and vent.
 The breast is roughly the front half of a bird’s underside; in swimming birds, the breast is the forward part that sits in the water.
 The belly is the area back from the breast, running between the legs; often it is paler than the breast (as is the case in the rush tyrant).
 The sides are the parts under and just below the wings.
 The vent is the underside base of the tail; in the rush-tyrant, the vent is a conspicuous red.

 The upperparts of a bird include the crown and nape as well as the back, wing coverts, wings, and rump.
 The back is self-explanatory; often when perched the wings are folded over much of the back.
 The wing coverts are the bird’s “shoulders”, the part of a folded wing that generally blends into the back (though not always, as in the red-winged blackbird).
 The rump is the upperside base of the tail, often visible between folded wings.
 The wings, when perched, are generally only visible as long flight feathers running back from the coverts.
 In flight, wings are more fully visible.
-Different birds may have different markings on the wings; especially diagnostic are wing-bars and the speculum.
+Different birds may have different markings on the wings; especially diagnostic are edges, wing-bars, and sometimes the speculum.
+Some birds are distinguished by dark or light color lining their wings’ leading or trailing edges.
 Wing-bars are bands of differently-colored feathers running across the upper-middle of the wings.
 They can be broad or thin, single or doubled.
 The rush-tyrant has single, broad white wing-bars.
 A speculum is a distinct patch of feathers in the inner trailing edge of the wing; speculums are mostly associated with ducks, where they are often diagnostic.
 For instance, a female mallard has a blue speculum with a white edge, where the similar black duck has an all-blue speculum and the similar gadwall has an all-white speculum.
 Some parrots also have a distinct speculum.

 Bird’s tails can be anywhere from almost invisibly short to many times longer than the rest of the bird’s body.
 Tails can take many shapes: the long plumes of a pheasant, the short fan of a duck, the long, slim blade of a wren, the folded keel of a grackle, the stiff brace of a woodpecker.
-When looking at an unfamiliar bird, pay attention to the tail.
+When looking at an unfamiliar bird, pay attention to the tail, to its length, its shape, and its color.
+These can be key clues to an ID.